mosquito/crew/example/README.md

 	python master.py

-Master is non blocking http server therefore this may serving thousands of requests.
+Master is non blocking http server, therefore it may serve thousands of requests per minute.

-After start of the single request this staying in queue on the RabbitMQ and will be handled as soon as possible.
+After start of the each request the request is staying in queue on the RabbitMQ and will be handled as soon as possible.

+Each request will be added in queue after accepting it from master and will be handled as soon as possible.

 Worker